Break It Off: Composition and lyrics

-"Break It Off" is a "futuristic" pop-dancehall and R&B song, which is layered over an electro-reggae beat.
+"Break It Off" is a "futuristic" pop-dancehall song, which is layered over an electro-reggae beat.
 It received a comparison by Ruth Jamieson for The Guardian to Rihanna's debut single "Pon de Replay" from her first studio album, Music of the Sun.
 According to Dan Charnas for The Washington Post, "Break It Off" showcases Rihanna's Caribbean roots.
 "Break It Off" is written in the key of D-flat major and is set in common time with a moderate dance groove with 130 beats per minute (BPM).
 Rihanna's vocal range in the song spans one octave from the lower note of A3 to the higher note of A4.
 The song includes piano keys and guitar strings as part of its instrumental composition.

 Critical reception

 "Break It Off" garnered a positive response from music critics.
 David Jeffries for AllMusic was complimentary of "Break It Off", writing that it is "totally juiced" and that she provides good competition for Paul.
 Kelefa Sanneh for The New York Times praised the song, and described it as Rihanna's "triumphant return to her old formula."
 Quentin B. Huff for PopMatters lauded Sean Paul for his contribution to the song while praising Rihanna's hook, writing that "[Rihanna's] hook is so infectious that hers is the voice you ultimately remember.
 That's another dancehall-flavored song and another winner."
 Bill Lamb for About.com called "Break It Off", along with "Kisses Don't Lie", "candidates for widespread pop radio airplay".